eworm-de/routeros-scripts/doc/netwatch-notify.md

 Go and get your coffee ☕️ before sending the print job.

+### No log on failed resolve

+A message is writting to log after three failed attemts to resolve a host.
+However this can cause some noise for hosts that are expected to have failures, for example when the name is dynamically added by [`dhcp-to-dns`](dhcp-to-dns.md).
+This can be suppressed:

+    /tool/netwatch/add comment="notify, name=client, resolve=client.dhcp.example.com, no-resolve-fail" host=10.0.0.0;

 ### Add a note in notification

 For some extra information it is possible to add a text note.
 This is